Clairvoyant scheduling of random walks: The approximation lemma

 Let us determine the properties of the set of walls in $Q$.

 \begin{lemma} Under conditions of Lemma~\ref{lem:approx}, with the notation given in the discussion after the lemma, the following holds. \begin{alphenum}

-\item For $\d=0,1$, for some $n_{\d} \ge 0$, there is a sequence $W_{d,1},\dots,W_{d,n}$ of dominant light neighbor walls of $\cM$ separated from each other by external hops of $\cM$ of size $\ge \f$, and from the ends of $I_{\d}$ (if $n_{\d}>0$) by hops of $\cM$ of size $\ge \f/3$.
+\item For $\d=0,1$, for some $n_{\d} \ge 0$, there is a sequence $W_{d,1},\dots,W_{d,n_{d}}$ of dominant light neighbor walls of $\cM$ separated from each other by external hops of $\cM$ of size $>\f$, and from the ends of $I_{\d}$ (if $n_{\d}>0$) by hops of $\cM$ of size $\ge \f/3$.

-\item For every (horizontal) wall $W$ of $\cM$ occurring in $I_{1}$, for every subinterval $J$ of $I_{0}$ of size $\g$ such that $J$ is at a distance $\ge\g+7\bub$ from the ends of $I_{0}$, there is an outer rightward- or upward-clean hole fitting $W$, its endpoints at a distance of at least $\bub$ from the endpoints of $J$.
+\item For every (horizontal) wall $W$ of $\cM$ occurring in $I_{1}$, for every subinterval $J$ of $I_{0}$ of size $\g$ such that $J$ is at a distance $\ge\g+7\bub$ from the ends of $I_{0}$, there is an outer rightward-clean hole fitting $W$, its endpoints at a distance of at least $\bub$ from the endpoints of $J$.
 The same holds if we interchange vertical and horizontal. \end{alphenum} \end{lemma}

 \begin{proof} This is a direct consequence of Lemmas~\ref{lem:new-hop} and~\ref{lem:if-not-missing-hole}. \end{proof}

 From now on, in this proof, whenever we mention a \df{wall} we mean one of the walls $W_{\d, i}$, and whenever we mention a trap then, unless said otherwise, we mean only traps of $\cM$ not intersecting any of these walls.
 Let us limit the places where traps can appear in $Q$.